hamelln/typescript-dive-notes/structural-type-system.md

 - Nominal typing compares 'name, unit'.
 We determine that **`L` and `m` are different** because they have different units.
 - Structural typing compares 'property, structure'. **They both have the property `number`, so they are the same.**

-What do you think?
-Structured types already look "silly".
+Structured types look silly.
 What about object types?

 ```typescript
 // Nominal Type System: Java, Swift...